4 DAYS FROM $1,599

 Explore the architecture of Tromsø, the "Gateway to the Arctic"

 Lovely views await us as we cruise through the scenic Vagsfjord this morning.
 Our cruise ship will pause in the peaceful town of Finnsnes for a quick orientation walk before continuing to Tromsø, the "Gateway to the Arctic."
 This lively city is known for many things, from its distinctive architecture and endless supply of cultural events to its hallowed Mack brewery — famous for its Arctic Ale — and other pubs (in fact, Tromsø has more pubs per capita than any other town in Norway).
-We’ll embark on a walking tour that takes us past various city gems, including a visit to the Polar Museum, as well as enjoy a lecture on board today about Norwegian trapper history and the history of Tromsø.
+We’ll embark on a walking tour that takes us past various city gems, including a visit to the Polar Museum, as well as a session about Northern Lights in the Tromsø University Museum.
 Want to explore further on land?
 Choose from a variety of optional activities and tours, like kayaking excursions and hikes.